joaoritto/joaoritto.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am Ph.D. candidate in Economics at the University of Pennsylvania.
+I am a Ph.D. candidate in Economics at the University of Pennsylvania.
 My research interests are in Macroeconomics with a particular focus on monetary policy and inequality.